caistly/caistly/README.md

 ### Info About Me! 🚧

 - 🔭 I’m currently working on Athora Anti Wizz.
-- 🌱 I’m currently (re)learning Java
+- 🌱 I’m currently (re)learning Java (like the minecraft lang, thought it would be cool to code minecraft mods lol.)
 - 👯 I’m looking to collaborate on nothing as of currently.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about athora.xyz and other projects!